MicrosoftDocs/windows-dev-docs/hub/nodejs/beginners.md

 ## Prerequisites

-This guide assumes that you've already completed the steps to [set up your Node.js development environment with WSL 2](./setup-on-wsl2.md), including:
+This guide assumes that you've already completed the steps to [set up your Node.js development environment on native Windows](./setup-on-windows.md), including:

-- Install Windows 10 Insider Preview build 18932 or later.
-- Enable the WSL 2 feature on Windows.
-- Install a Linux distribution (Ubuntu 18.04 for our examples).
-You can check this with: `wsl lsb_release -a`
-- Ensure your Ubuntu 18.04 distribution is running in WSL 2 mode.
-(WSL can run distributions in both v1 or v2 mode.)
-You can check this by opening PowerShell and entering: `wsl -l -v`
-- Set Ubuntu 18.04 as your default distribution, using PowerShell, with: `wsl -s ubuntu 18.04`
+- Install a Node.js version manager.
+- Install Visual Studio Code.

 > [!NOTE]
 > While there are some additional setup steps for using the Windows Subsystem for Linux, using WSL 2, along with VS Code and the Remote WSL Extension, will provide the smoothest Node.js development workflow, as well as aligning with the majority of tools, how-to articles, tutorials, and [deployment environments](https://docs.microsoft.com/en-us/azure/javascript/tutorial-vscode-azure-app-service-node-01) out there.
-However, if you're committed to using Node.js on Windows, check out our guide to [set up your Node.js development environment directly on Windows](./setup-on-windows.md).
-If you are in the (somewhat rare) situation of needing to host a Node.js app on a Windows server, the most common scenario seems to be [using a reverse proxy](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca).
-There are two ways to do this: 1) [using iisnode](https://harveywilliams.net/blog/installing-iisnode) or [directly](https://dev.to/petereysermans/hosting-a-node-js-application-on-windows-with-iis-as-reverse-proxy-397b).
-We do not maintain these resources and recommend [using Linux servers to host your Node.js apps](https://azure.microsoft.com/en-us/develop/nodejs/).
+To set up a WSL dev environment, see [Set up your Node.js development environment with WSL 2](./setup-on-wsl2.md).

 ## Types of Node.js applications